zwh2119/Auto-Edge/README.md

     <img src="pic/logo.png" alt="logo" width="120">
 </center>

+[toc]

 ## Brief Introduction

 Auto-Edge is an automated scheduling platform for edge computing. it's developed based on KubeEdge.

+## Features

+Auto-Edge has the following features:

+## Architecture

-## Quick Start
+## Guides

-there are three ways to start Auto-Edge system: python start (start from python source code), docker start (start from compiled docker), KubEdge start (start with KubeEdge system deployment).
+There are three ways to start Auto-Edge system: python start (start from python source code), docker start (start from compiled docker), KubEdge start (start with KubeEdge system deployment).

 ### Python start
 (**for debug only, already been deprecated!**)